 (Click title for details and to register)

-- Do you want to help people change their lives?
+Do you want to help people change their lives?
 Do you enjoy guiding, inspiring, and empowering others?
 Are you seeking a way to independently achieve your goals?
-If you answered “yes” to those questions, the University of Wisconsin–Madison Professional Life Coaching Certificate (PLCC) is designed for you.
-Through a 9-month series of face-to-face classes and teleconferences, you’ll become an expert at helping others see new perspectives, get unstuck, and find the courage to take bold action for change—all while enhancing your own self-awareness and achieving professional credentialing and certification as a life coach.
+If you answered “yes” to those questions, the UW Certified Professional Coach Certificate (formerly the PLCC) is designed for you.
+Through a 10-month series of face-to-face classes and teleconferences, you’ll become an expert at helping others see new perspectives, get unstuck, and find the courage to take bold action for change—all while enhancing your own self-awareness and achieving professional credentialing and certification as a life coach.

 Substance Use Disorders

 The Substance Use Disorders Certificate Program is a comprehensive series of six one-day courses that supplement your professional clinical training and strengthen your knowledge of all aspects of substance abuse issues and treatment.
 Taking the six courses in sequence is recommended, but you may also attend individual programs without working towards the certificate.

 DT&L offers a variety of courses that are focused on single skills, each requiring about 6 hours of total effort.
 DT&L also offers 3-course badges, as well as 3-badge and 6-badge certificates that strengthen your skills in broader knowledge and practice areas.

 Gain a basic overview of the knowledge and skills you need to teach in the online environment.
 Key topics include online course models, characteristics of online learners, understanding your role as an online instructor, how to plan content and learning activities, and strategies to manage courses.